-Box 4.
-Capacity 21 in Mexico: creating a space for citizen participation and leadership
+Capacity 21 in Mexico: Creating a space for citizen participation and leadership

-Through the Capacity 21 programme in Mexico, UNDP, Government and civil society seek to integrate social issues with the production and conservation of natural resources, harmonize human issues with nature and local matters with national matters in a decentralized approach that advocates renewed citizen participation.
+Through the Capacity 21 programme in Mexico, UNDP, the Government and civil society seek to integrate social issues with the production and conservation of natural resources and harmonize human issues with nature, and local matters with national matters, in a decentralized approach that advocates renewed citizen participation.
 Three key themes were thus prioritized in Huatulco and Sierra Gorda: NGO capacity-building to decentralize power and resources, socialization of development and grass-roots leadership.
-In close partnership with the governments, civil society and grass-roots peasant-farmer communities, UNDP has nurtured an enabling, participatory environment for the adoption of national and local policies.
-Citizen participation in environmental management was strengthened through the national and regional consultative councils for sustainable development as well as technical councils in the fields of forestry, soils, protected natural areas and river basins.
+In close partnership with the Government, civil society and grass-roots peasant-farmer communities, UNDP has nurtured an enabling, participatory environment for the adoption of national and local policies.
+Citizen participation in environmental management was strengthened through national and regional consultative councils for sustainable development as well as technical councils in the fields of forestry, soils, protected natural areas and river basins.
 The Capacity 21 programme has contributed to the flourishing of NGOs and to the strengthening of their institutional and administrative planning, evaluation, information, resource management and consensus-building capacities with the promotion of decentralized and inter-sectoral participation.

-CSO engagement in UN and UNDP led policy processes
+CSO engagement in United Nations and UNDP-led policy processes

-- 38. A number UNDP-led policy processes, have been, and will continue to be substantially enriched through CSO engagement and mobilization.
-Three are highlighted below. - ▶ Human development reports (HDR).
+- 37. A number of United Nations and UNDP-led policy processes have been and will continue to be substantially enriched through CSO engagement and mobilization.
+Three are highlighted below. - Human Development Report (HDR).
 The global and national HDRs have become the principal UNDP instruments for stimulating policy debate.
 CSOs have been most effective in generating local debates on findings from HDRs, translating the report into advocacy strategies and campaigns for effecting policy changes, and bringing about policy studies, poverty assessments and regional and national qualitative indices for monitoring poverty.
-UNDP is committed to expanding the opportunities for CSO engagement in both the conception and development of advocacy messages and strategies. - CCA/UNDAF).
-As the chair of the United Nations Development Assistance Framework (CCA/UNDAF).
-As the chair of the United Nations Development Group (UNDG), UNDP has a central leadership role in ensuring that space and opportunity is provided for genuine CSO partnerships in United Nations-led policy processes from the Millennium Development Goals (MDGs) to the CCA and UNDAF.
-Though limited to date, country experience with CSO engagement in the CCA/UNDAF process attests to the valued 'peopled perspective' that CSOs bring and their expertise, outreach and ability to build awareness for human development issues.
+UNDP is committed to expanding the opportunities for CSO engagement in both the conception and development of advocacy messages and strategies.

+- Common country assessment and United Nations Development Assistance Framework (CCA/UNDAF).
+As the chair of the United Nations Development Group (UNDG), UNDP has a central leadership role in ensuring that space and opportunity are provided for genuine CSO partnerships in United Nations-led policy processes from the Millennium Development Goals (MDGs) to the CCA and UNDAF.
+Though limited to date, country experience with CSO engagement in the CCA/UNDAF process attests to the valued peoples perspective that CSOs bring and their expertise, outreach and ability to build awareness for human development issues.
 The new CSO policy requires greater participation and engagement of CSOs in these key policy processes.
-The degree to which genuine partnership can be achieved will depend in large part on the role accorded to CSOs in the conception, implementation and monitoring phases.

-> The Millennium Development Goals (MDGs)

-Partnerships with CSOs are pivotal for mobilizing public opinion and raising public awareness for the MDGs.
+The degree to which genuine partnership can be achieved will depend in large part on the role accorded to CSOs in the conception, implementation and monitoring phases. - The Millennium Development Goals (MDGs).
+Partnerships with CSOs are pivotal to mobilizing public opinion and raising public awareness of the MDGs.
 In countries across the world, civil society groups have a special interest in one or more of the MDGs.
-Many have a proven capacity for broad-based mobilization and creating bottom-up demand that holds leaders accountable - skills that will be essential to placing the MDGs at the heart of national debates and development priorities.
+Many have a proven capacity for broad-based mobilization and creating bottom-up demand that holds leaders accountable skills that will be essential to placing the MDGs at the heart of national debates and development priorities.
 The role of civil society organizations is crucial not only in campaigning for the goals, but in preparing the analysis for MDG reports, and monitoring progress to generate and sustain political momentum and public interest.
-They are essential partners for realizing the UNDP mandate of 'Campaign Manager' and 'Score Keeper' of the MDGs.
+They are essential partners for realizing the UNDP mandate of campaign manager and scorekeeper of the MDGs.